 What is Skin Cancer?

 Skin cancer is a disease in which malignant (cancer) cells form in the tissues of the skin.
 Skin cancer is the only cancer that can be seen on the surface of the skin.
 These cancers are very curable if found early.
 By examining your skin for any changes, you can detect early warning signs of skin cancer.
-At the Asarch Center, we treat skin cancers of varying types and urge our patients to check their skin frequently for changes.
+At Asarch Dermatology, Laser & Mohs Surgery, we treat skin cancers of varying types and urge our patients to check their skin frequently for changes.

 Anyone can get skin cancer.
 Sun and indoor tanning are the leading causes of skin cancer.

 The most likely people to get skin cancer:

 - Spend a lot of time in the sun.

 - Use tanning beds or sun lamps.

 - Live (or once lived) in an area that gets intense sunlight, Colorado included.

 What Our Patients Say